Anthony the Great: Hermit

 For the next fifteen years, Anthony remained in the area, spending the first years as the disciple of another local hermit.
 There are various legends that he worked as a swineherd during this period.

 According to the Temptation of Saint Anthony (1878) by Félicien Rops:

 Anthony maintained a very strict ascetic diet.
 He ate only bread, salt and water and never meat or wine.
 He ate at most only once a day and sometimes fasted through two or four days.

 According to Athanasius, the devil fought Anthony by afflicting him with boredom, laziness, and the phantoms of women, which he overcame by the power of prayer, providing a theme for Christian art.
 After that, he moved to one of the tombs near his native village.
 There it was that the Life records those strange conflicts with demons in the shape of wild beasts, who inflicted blows upon him, and sometimes left him nearly dead.

 After fifteen years of this life, at the age of thirty-five, Anthony determined to withdraw from the habitations of men and retire in absolute solitude.
 He went into the desert to a mountain by the Nile called Pispir (now Der-el-Memun), opposite Arsinoë.
 There he lived strictly enclosed in an old abandoned Roman fort for some 20 years.
 Food was thrown to him over the wall.
 He was at times visited by pilgrims, whom he refused to see; but gradually a number of would-be disciples established themselves in caves and in huts around the mountain.
 Thus, a colony of ascetics was formed, who begged Anthony to come forth and be their guide in the spiritual life.
 Eventually, he yielded to their importunities and, about the year 305, emerged from his retreat.
-To the surprise of all, he appeared to be not emaciated, but healthy in mind and body.For five or six years he devoted himself to the instruction and organization of the great body of monks that had grown up around him; but then he once again withdrew into the inner desert that lay between the Nile and the Red Sea, near the shore of which he fixed his abode on a mountain (Mount Colzim) where still stands the monastery that bears his name, Der Mar Antonios.
+To the surprise of all, he appeared to be not emaciated, but healthy in mind and body.For five or six years he devoted himself to the instruction and organization of the great body of monks that had grown up around him; but then he once again withdrew into the inner desert that lay between the Nile and the Red Sea, near the shore of which he fixed his abode on a mountain (Mount Colzim) where still stands the monastery that bears his name, Deir Mar Antonios.
 Here he spent the last forty-five years of his life, in a seclusion, not so strict as Pispir, for he freely saw those who came to visit him, and he used to cross the desert to Pispir with considerable frequency.
 Amid the Diocletian Persecutions, around 311 Anthony went to Alexandria and was conspicuous visiting those who were imprisoned.